nrayamajhee/moksha/README.md

 ## License

-Although, I doubt that these are relevant at this point, nonetheless here it is:
+I doubt that this is relevant at this point; nonetheless here it is:

 Licensed under either of the following terms at your choice: